crazy-max/docker-rtorrent-rutorrent/README.md

 ### WAN IP address

 `WAN_IP` is the public IP address sent to the tracker.
-If you don't set `WAN_IP`, then the container will automatically resolve your public IP address using the command provided in `WAN_IP_CMD`.
+In the majority of cases you don't need to set it as it will be automatically determined by the tracker.

-This is useful to enforce the public IP address when you are behind a VPN where an erroneous IP is sometimes reported.
-Here are some commands you can use if the default one does not work:
+But it can be sometimes required to enforce the public IP address when you are behind a VPN where an erroneous IP is sometimes reported.

+You can also use the `WAN_IP_CMD` environment variable to specify a command to resolve your public IP address.
+Here are some commands you can use:

 * `dig +short myip.opendns.com @resolver1.opendns.com` (default)
 * `curl -s ifconfig.me`
 * `curl -s ident.me`

-If `WAN_IP` is empty, and you set `WAN_IP_CMD` to `false` it will be ignored and automatically determined by the tracker (recommended).

 ## Upgrade